OSLC/integrating-products-with-oslc-tutorial/overview.md

 ## Audience

-This tutorial is for people who will be writing code to implement OSLC consumers and providers; we assume the the following about you:
+This tutorial is for people who will be writing code to implement OSLC consumers and providers; we assume the following about you:

 + You understand the basics of software development, web architecture, HTTP, [linked data](http://youtu.be/40mjwqGEKBU), and [RDF](http://www.youtube.com/watch?v=Nk9TOx1sBUk&feature=share&list=PLpqpu1CS6Rj4dRKWX1UICKseBq_20nk6k)
 + You want to learn more about OSLC